astronomer/airflow-guides/guides/airflow-executors-explained.md

     *   Service accounts
     *   Airflow image

-**Note**: The Kubernetes Executor is now available on Astronomer Enterprise v0.9+.
-Astronomer Cloud will be upgraded soon.
+**Note**: The Kubernetes Executor is now available on both Astronomer Enterprise and Astronomer Cloud.
+If you want to experimenet with the KubernetesExecutor, [start a free trial on Astronomer](https://www.astronomer.io/trial/).

-### Scale to Zero
+### Scale to Near-Zero

 With the Local and Celery Executors, a deployment whose DAGs run once a day will operate with a fixed set of resources for the full 24 hours - only 1 hour of which actually puts those resources to use.
 That's 23 hours of resources you're paying for but don't deliver.

+On Astronomer, your Webserver and Scheduler costs will remain fixed even if you use the KubernetesExecutor, but the dynamic scaling of the actual pods will allow you to shed the fixed cost that comes with having a Celery Worker up 24 hours a day.

 ### Less work for your Scheduler